molpopgen/libsequence/README.md

 If you want the library installed in your home, and are starting "from scratch" (e.g., you need GSL and boost, too), then there is a script for you online [here](https://gist.github.com/molpopgen/9160680).
 You need git installed on your machine.

-You may either [download](https://gist.github.com/molpopgen/9160680) the script yourself, edit it (necessary for OS X userss), and then execute it.
+You may either [download](https://gist.github.com/molpopgen/9160680) the script yourself and then execute it.
 Or, you can do it all via git:

 > git clone https://gist.github.com/molpopgen/9160680<br>
 > cd 9160680<br>
-> (At this point, edit the script if you are an OS X user)<br>
 > bash libseq _ local.sh<br>

 Then, when compiling any program using libsequence, gsl, and/or boost, you need to add